wkillerud/some-sass/docs/src/contributing/development-environment.md

 ## Next steps

 You may want to have a look at the [architecture](./architecture.md) of the language server.
 Most of the functionality of the language server is in the `language-services` package in `packages/`.

+[Test-driven development](./debugging-unit-tests.md) with Vitest and the VS Code debugger gives the shortest feedback loop.